sheki/parse-blog/content/post/highway_one.md

 Tags = ["California"]
 date = 2019-10-20T21:48:21-07:00
 +++
-On a muggy San Francisco morning we — me and Aditi, set out south on Highway One without a real plan.
+On a muggy San Francisco morning we—me and Aditi, set out south on Highway One without a real plan.